btcsuite/btcd/btcjson/README.md

 proper functionality.
 Package btcjson is licensed under the copyfree ISC license.

-This package is one of the core packages from btcd, an alternative full-node implementation of bitcoin which is under active development by Conformal.
-Although it was primarily written for btcd, this package has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.
+Although this package was primarily written for btcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.